Area-53-Robotics/53D-High-Stakes-Notebook/entries/ladybrown-1/understand.typ

   grid.cell(colspan: 2)[
     = Angular Displacement
     #v(15pt)
   ],
   [
     == What is Angular Displacement?
     The motion of an object along a curved path is known as curvilinear motion.
-The difference between the initial point and the final point is termed ‘motion’.
-The angle difference between the initial and final positions of a point that has rotated along a specified axis is angular displacement.
+The difference between the initial point and final point is termed as motion.
+The angle difference between the initial and final positions of a point that has rotated in a specified axis is angular displacement.

     == How does it relate to the ladybrown?
-    The ladybrown mechanism rotates 180° as part of its scoring functionality.
+    The ladybrown mechanism rotates 180#sym.degree as part of its scoring functionality.
 This precise rotation ensures that the mechanism can consistently align with the wall stakes to score rings.
   ],
+  stack(
+    spacing: 10pt,
+    image("understand/angular-displacement.excalidraw.svg", fit: "contain", height: 115pt),
+    admonition(type: "equation")[
+      If:
-   image("understand/Understand angular displacement .excalidraw.svg"),
+      - $theta$ is the angular displacement
+      - $s$ is the distance traveled by the body
+      - $r$ is the radius of the circle along which the body is moving

+      $ theta = s / r $
+    ]
+  ),
 )

 #colbreak()